bspk-www/bspk-www.github.io/docs/src/.vuepress/public/README.md

 2. `cd docs`
 3. `yarn install`
 4. After packages installed run `yarn dev` to serve development page on localhost
-5. To deploy your changes run `yarn deploy` to run bash script which will build static version and push it to `main` branch automatically
+5. To deploy your changes run `yarn deploy` to run bash script which will build static version and push it to `master` branch automatically

 ## Tech stack
 - Vuepress - [https://vuepress.vuejs.org/]